lukelbd/climate-benchmarks/README.md

 disk reads (5) for the CDO script, compared to just 1 NCL disk read.

 # Pressure-to-theta interpolation benchmarks
 There are only two obvious tools for interpolating between isobars and isentropes: NCL, and python using the MetPy package.
+This benchmark compared them.

 ## Macbook: 60 level, 200 timesteps
 The sample data was generated using